GalSim-developers/GalSim/docs/doxygen_readme.txt

 DOCUMENTING CLASSES AND STRUCTS
 -------------------------------

+/**
-/// A telescope with a location and optical properties.
+ *  @brief A telescope with a location and optical properties.
-//
+ *
-/// A telescope object simulates observations that are possible from its latitude and longitude.
+ *  A telescope object simulates observations that are possible from its latitude and longitude.
-/// It has properties which specify the type of observations it can make and the colour the front
+ *  It has properties which specify the type of observations it can make and the colour the front
-/// door of the observatory is painted.
-The main method to use on a Telescope is "observe". class Telescope
+ *  door of the observatory is painted.
+The main method to use on a Telescope is "observe".
+ */
+class Telescope
 {
 }

-The gap line (with only two slashes, though we could equally have left it blank) separates the description out into a brief overview description and a more detailed one.
+The gap line (with only '*', though we could equally have left it blank or used a different comment style) separates the description out into a brief overview description and a more detailed one.

 DOCUMENTING FILES
 -----------------
-A description of the purpose or usage of the whole file can be given at the top of it, using the same format as the class documentation, but with the \file keyword and the current filename specified:
+A description of the purpose or usage of the whole file can be given at the top of it, using the same format as the class documentation, but with the @file keyword and the current filename specified:

+/**
+ *  @file Astronomy.hpp
+ *
-/// \file Astronomy.hpp Contains astronomy functions except those involving individual astronomers
+ *  @brief Contains astronomy functions except those involving individual astronomers; this
-//
+ *         brief documentation spans more than one line.
+ *
-/// All functions are in Astronomy namespace.
-Constants useful for observational cosmology are also supplied
+ *  All functions are in Astronomy namespace.
+Constants useful for observational cosmology
+ *  are also supplied
+ */